 EdApp’s evaluation templates allow for quantitative and qualitative feedback.
 While crunching the numbers is important and much easier to manage for our enterprise clients, we allow for the option of a text input for feedback.
 While much of Instructional Design evaluates the course itself, this allows Admins to read anecdotes, areas of concern or desires of their learners directly.
 We find that the question of “What other areas would you like to learn about?” can be useful fodder for future lessons.

-EdApp’s rapid authoring tool is crucial for a rapidly changing time.
+EdApp’s SCORM authoring tool is crucial for a rapidly changing time.
 The ADDIE model doesn’t end with an “Evaluation Phase,” it continues into future lessons and creates a framework for educators to build on their lessons.
-What’s commonly lost in e-learning is immediate feedback from a room full of learners, their immediate facial expressions, their eager questions and the speaker’s improvisation to address those concerns.
+What’s commonly lost in blended e-learning is immediate feedback from a room full of learners, their immediate facial expressions, their eager questions and the speaker’s improvisation to address those concerns.
 EdApp fixes this problem, using tech to help rapidly respond, revise, publish and revise again for your constantly evolving learners.